Edward Fella: 1960s and 1970s

 During the 1960s and 1970s Fella felt that his commercial work was not enough for him and he became very active in Detroit's cultural scene.
 He offered his services to some alternative art institutions and became the designer for the Detroit Focus gallery.
 There he created dozens of event posters and directed the Detroit Focus Quarterly.
 These clients gave Fella the opportunity to print and make public work similar to the experimental designs he had been creating in private.
-Fella used a positive photostat machine and made collages with images and type that had been readily available.
+Fella used a positive photostat machine and made collages images and type that had been readily available.
 One of Fella's main creative outlet was his after the fact posters.
 These posters were made to give to those attending events, he made a small number of posters to give to people that attended the event instead of making a bunch of posters for only a small number of people to see beforehand.
 He made these posters for lectures and for appearances he made.
 In making posters for people attending the event he had more creative freedom; he did not have to appeal to a commercial audience.
 The posters helped him to expand his body of work.